MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/security-config-azure.md

 1. Make sure to open <a href="https://ms.portal.azure.com/#blade/Microsoft_Azure_Security/SecurityMenuBlade/0" target="_blank">Azure Security Center</a> for the changes to take effect.

+## How to view Azure security recommendations

 1. In Cloud App Security, browse to **Investigate** > **Security configuration**, and then select the **Azure** tab.

-    - Microsoft Cloud App Security provides recommendations for only the top 50 subscriptions.
+    > [!NOTE]
-    - It might take up to 15 minutes before your changes take effect.
+    > It might take up to 15 minutes before your changes take effect.

     ![security configuration menu](media/security-configuration-menu.png)